HurricaneJames/rex/README.md

-Setting up Rails for React and JEST
+Setting up Rails for React and Jest
 ===================================

-React is Awesome!
-Rails is Awesome!
-JEST is awesome!
-Using JEST with React in Rails should be Awesome Cubed... and yet it seems so difficult.
-This article seeks to provide a decent setup for using React in Rails, with all Node packages, JEST test functionality, and react_ujs Rails helpers.
+[React](http://facebook.github.io/react/) is Awesome!
+[Rails](http://rubyonrails.org/) is Awesome!
+[Jest](https://facebook.github.io/jest/) is awesome!
+Using Jest with React in Rails should be Awesome Cubed... and yet it seems so difficult.
+This article seeks to provide a decent setup for using React in Rails, with all Node packages, Jest test functionality, and react_ujs Rails helpers.
 We accomplish this using two sweet gems, [react-rails](https://github.com/reactjs/react-rails) and [browserify-rails](https://github.com/browserify-rails/browserify-rails), and a little bit of glue.

 *All of the code used in this article is available on [GitHub](https://github.com/HurricaneJames/rex).*